 What is Natural Language Processing (NLP)?

-At its simplest, NLP is the bridge between human language and computer logic.
-While computers are great at crunching numbers, they usually struggle with human language—which is messy, full of slang, and heavily dependent on context.
-NLP is the branch of AI that teaches machines to "read" and "interpret" text the way a person would.
+NLP connects human language and computer logic.
+While computers excel at processing numbers, they often struggle with human language, which is informal and heavily dependent on context.
+NLP teaches machines to read and interpret text as a person would.

 To make sense of your messy biology notes or that 50-page history chapter, NLP uses a few core tools: